Mon-Fri 9:00 - 17:00

 Incorporation is another option you might want to consider while starting a new business, regardless of whether you’re starting a business alone or with others.
 A corporation is a distinct legal entity (a legal person) that possesses all the rights and privileges of a natural person, such as owning property, borrowing money and entering into binding contracts.
 A corporation has directors and shareholders and legal responsibilities to maintain incorporation documents filed and up to date.

 In addition, incorporating your business can have certain advantages, such as limited liability protection, tax benefits, and credibility.
 A corporation does not necessarily end with the death of its owner, as in a sole proprietorship.
-However, if you wish your business to exist, you might have to do some planning with your family or employees or even create a will.
+However, if you wish your business to continue to exist, you might have to do some planning with your family or employees or even create a will.
 If there is more than one shareholder in your corporation, you might want to consider having a shareholder’s agreement to plan for the transition.

 Benefits of Incorporation